lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-Imagine you've ran several models, based on what you learned in chapter 3.
+Imagine you've ran several models.
 You:

 - Scaled predictors to compare estimates.
 - Set confounders and other predictors as baseline age, sex, smoking, and education.
 - Have each predictor with unadjusted and adjusted models (time and subject ID were included in all).
 - Tidied models and exponentiated estimates.

 You have 8 models in total, stored as a list.
-There are a couple of things we should add to each model to differentiate each from the other models.
-Use `map()` from the `purrr` package to wrangle each model item simultaneously.
+We should add more details to each model to differentiate them from each other.
+Use `map()` from `purrr` to wrangle each model simultaneously.
+The new code here, `term[2]`, selects the main predictor, which is the second element in the `term` column.

 `@pre_exercise_code`
 ```{r}